 7. Accommodation Proof

-• Hotel bookings or an invitation letter from your host with their address and contact details.
+- Hotel reservations or an invitation letter from your host with his or her address and contact information.

 8. Financial Proof